Conditions of Entry

 2. Selection of Works

-The selection panel will have no access to information to identify the artist.
+The selection panel will have no access to information to identify the artist as far as is practical.
 The panel will view all entries and select approximately 70 to 80 works that will be invited into the finalists’ exhibition and from which the winner will be selected.
-The winner and recipients of 10 highly commended awards will be announced on 16 July 2018.
+The winner and recipients of 10 highly commended awards will be announced on 3 August 2020.

 The non-refundable entry fee of $40 per work ($80 for two works) can be paid by Direct Credit, Cheque or Credit Card.
 This entry fee is for the management of the competition and does not contribute to the competition prize money.
 The entry fee includes GST.
 A GST receipt can be issued on request to the Academy.